 Making flip flop cookies with the new Sweet Sugarbelle cookie cutter collection from American Crafts.
-Be sure to check out Callye on HSN July 6th at 2 am and 3 pm EST.

 These flip flop cookies couldn’t be simpler for Summer.
 Two colors (unless you want more), a template as a guide, and no couplers or tips even needed.

 I started decorating cookies professionally in 1998.
 I worked for ten years at a shop until I started this blog.
 That’s almost 20 years folks.
 Twenty years and I can count my favorite products for cookie decorating on one hand: My circle cookie cutters, decorating bags, couplers, tips and gel pastes.
 After twenty years, that’s pretty much all there is for me product-wise.
 Until now.
 Callye‘s new Sweet Sugarbelle cookie decorating collection is, by far, the best, most innovative cookie decorating product that I’ve seen in those twenty years.

 Some disclaimers: Callye is my friend, as happens in our small world.
 And the makers of her products, American Crafts, sent me a box of her products for free, including this Shape Shifter Cookie Cutter Set.
 Now as to the friend thing, that means I know her work and her brilliance and I have for many years, so I had little doubt these products would rock.
 As for the freebie products, I almost never create a blog post just for free product.
 They did NOT compensate me to write this.
 I’m writing it because of that whole “most innovative cookie decorating product” thing I mentioned earlier.
 Every thought here is my own.